 The school of their choice – special or mainstream – will receive funding to cater for their needs, and the school will arrange assistance as required.

-Parents can also opt for a special school, whether a speciaal basisonderwijs (SBO) school for learning and behavourial support or a speciaal onderwijs (SO) school for specific special needs.
+Parents can also opt for a special school, whether a speciaal basisonderwijs (SBO) school for learning and behavioral support or a speciaal onderwijs (SO) school for specific special needs.
 The language of instruction is Dutch, but children from a non-Dutch background can sometimes be taught in their mother tongue to help them settle in.
 You will find SEN teachers at international schools (public and private) where the language of instruction will be (mostly) English, but you may have to fund the assistant.
 Contact the school directly in the first instance.
-For higher education, ‘disability and education’ is an expert centre (website in Dutch).

-A combination of wheelchair accessible activities and accommodation can be found at www.accessibletravelnl.com, and restaurants from several sites (for example, www.dinnersite.nl).
+A combination of wheelchair-accessible activities and accommodation can be found at www.accessibletravelnl.com, and restaurants on several sites (for example, www.dinnersite.nl).
 Good sources for sporty types include Stichting Resa or www.fondsgehandicaptensport.nl.
 Amsterdam has a dedicated site detailing accessible buildings: www.toegankelijkamsterdam.nl.

-De Zeeland offers adapted sailing trips for wheelchair users and families, and some campsites such as De Ruimte cater especially for children with special needs.
+De Zeeland offers adapted sailing trips for wheelchair users and families, and some campsites such as De Ruimte cater especially to children with special needs.
 Find out about accessible nature reserves and recreation areas at Staatsbosbeheer.
-For farther travels, organised group trips are available at www.gehandicaptenreizen.nl.
+For further travel, organized group trips are available at www.gehandicaptenreizen.nl.